kbseah/learn-teochew/pages/introduction.md

 ============
 {: .no_toc}

-The Teochew language (潮州話, Teochew[^1]: Tie7tsiu1-ue7, Mandarin: Cháozhōu huà) is a language that belongs to the Min 閩 group of Chinese (Sinitic) languages, more specifically to the Southern Min 閩南 subgroup.
-The Chinese language family is large and diverse, and although its members are commonly called “dialects”, they are often not mutually intelligible.
+The Teochew language (潮州話, Teochew[^1]: Tie7tsiu1-ue7, Mandarin: Cháozhōu huà) is a language that belongs to the Min 閩 group of Chinese (Sinitic) languages, more specifically to the Southern Min 閩南 (T: Mang7lam5, M: Mǐnnán) subgroup.
+It is spoken in the Teochew 潮州 (T: Tie7tsiu1, M: Cháozhōu) region, also known as Teo-Swa 潮汕 (T: Tie7suar1, M: Cháoshàn), in the Eastern part of Guangdong Province, China, as well as in ethnic Chinese communities around the world, particularly in Southeast Asia.
+The Sinitic language family is large and diverse, and although its members are commonly called “dialects”, they are often not mutually intelligible.
 Therefore it is appropriate to call them “languages” in their own right, or “topolects” (a term that was coined from Chinese 方言, T: huang1ngang5, M: fāngyán).

-The other members of the Southern Min group are Hokkien (福建話, Hokkien: Hok-kiàn-ōe, M: Fújiàn huà), which is spoken in Fujian Province and Taiwan, and Hainanese (海南話, Hainanese: Hái-nâm-oe, M: Hǎinán huà), which is spoken on Hainan Island and the adjacent Leizhou Peninsula that is part of Guangdong Province.
-Each of these is composed of many more local dialects, which are mutually intelligible within but not (or only to a limited extent) across these languages.

-The center of Teochew is within the eastern part of Guangdong Province, bordering Fujian.
-It is a minority language in Guangdong as a whole, where Cantonese (Yue) and Hakka have more speakers.
-The variety of Teochew spoken in Teochew City was previously considered the standard variety, as it was for a long time the administrative center of the region.
-However, the port city of Swatow (汕頭, T: Sua1thau5, M: Shàntóu) eventually eclipsed Teochew City in size and importance during the 19th century, and so the region and language is today also known as Teo-Swa (潮汕, M: Cháoshàn).

 Contents
 --------